Have your trip to Memphis planned by a professional

-Hi babes from Memphis!
-I recently took a trip to Nashville and rented a car to take the short 2 and half hour drive to get to Memphis and explore the cultural rich history here!
+Greetings to all from Memphis!
+I recently embarked on a trip to Nashville and decided to rent a car to make the short two and a half hour drive to Memphis, in order to experience the city’s culturally rich history.

 During my trip to Memphis I stayed at ARRIVE hotel in downtown Memphis.

-During my trip to Memphis, we went to The National Civil Rights Museum, it’s such an amazing and worthy experience.
-The museum offers 260 artifacts, more than 40 new films, oral histories, interactive media that guides visitors through five centuries of history, from the beginning of the resistance during slavery, through the Civil War and Reconstruction, the rise of Jim Crow, to the late 20th century that inspired people around the world to stand up for equality.
+While I was in Memphis, I had the opportunity to visit The National Civil Rights Museum, an awe-inspiring and worthwhile experience.
+The museum boasts a collection of 260 artifacts, over 40 new films, oral histories, and interactive media that guide visitors through five centuries of history.
+From the earliest days of resistance during slavery, through the Civil War and Reconstruction, the rise of Jim Crow, and into the late 20th century, the museum’s exhibits inspire people around the world to stand up for equality.

 Slave Haven Underground Railroad Museum

-The actual building that houses The Slave Haven was a highly trafficked stop on the Underground Railroad, where enslaved Africans were hidden in the attic and the cellar of Jacob Burkle’s home.
-The home sat only six blocks away from a major slave auction site, making Burkle’s actions all the more daring.
+The building that houses the museum was once a bustling stop on the Underground Railroad, where enslaved Africans found refuge in the attic and cellar of Jacob Burkle’s home.
+The home sat a mere six blocks away from a major slave auction site, making Burkle’s actions all the more daring.

-I had my eyes set on visiting the Slave Haven when I came to Memphis, because I knew the the captivating story & history behind the house and the fact Jacob Burkle was a German immigrant who fled his home country’s oppressive government in the 1850s, risked his life to aid enslaved people in their pursuit of freedom.
+I was particularly drawn to the Slave Haven’s captivating history and story, including the fact that Jacob Burkle, a German immigrant who fled his home country’s oppressive government in the 1850s, risked his life to aid enslaved people in their pursuit of freedom.

-When I walked into the lower chamber of the house where they would hide the slaves until the darkest hours of night, I could just imagine how much fear the slaves were overcome with knowing that one mistake could cost them everything, but the hope for freedom quickly made the risk worth it.
+As I walked through the lower chamber of the house where slaves were hidden until the cover of night, I could sense the fear they must have felt, knowing that one mistake could cost them everything.
+Yet, the hope for freedom made the risk worth it.

 When you purchase a tour, set aside about an hour or two for sightseeing within the Burkle home at your own pace, getting the chance to further speak with the tour guide, etc.

-If you’re looking for a place to take your selfie game to the next level… look no further than Selfie Utopia.
+If you’re on the hunt for a spot to elevate your selfie game, then look no further than Selfie Utopia.

-Okay, sit down for this one!
-Cause this dining destination in Memphis is literally one of the cutest in town!
+Get ready to be amazed because this dining destination in Memphis is hands down one of the cutest spots in town!

-You’ll find this hip restaurant in the heart of the Cooper-Young Entertainment District, The Beauty Shop is the brainchild of Memphis-native Karen Blockman Carrier.
-It’s a hip restaurant that’s situated in a former 1940s-style beauty shop… you read that right.. the former beauty shop has been transformed into a restaurant with the original hair dryers as seats and glass-bricked booths.
-It’s such a cool vibe here!
+Located in the heart of the Cooper-Young Entertainment District, The Beauty Shop is the brainchild of Memphis-native Karen Blockman Carrier.
+It’s a hip restaurant that’s situated in a former 1940s-style beauty shop.
+Yes, you read that right, a beauty shop that has been transformed into a restaurant, complete with original hair dryers as seats and glass-bricked booths.

 I ordered their tempura shrimp dish and absolutely loved it!